+Our survey provides an insight into the perception of ES and ED by farmers and how they may contribute to climate resilient agriculture.
 The AGROMIX experimental sites and farms were reviewed within a larger pool of farms to provide more robust data for analysis.
 ES and ED were deemed important in each context, with a clear understanding from farmers of the importance of these services on food production, resilience and biodiversity.
 As the data set was relatively small, it was not possible to directly compare the importance and prevalence of ES and ED in AF and MF systems.
 The similarities however, of taking a whole ecosystem approach was obvious both within AF and non-AF/MF systems, which is encouraging.

 As a simple form of defining a rating system, farm practices were deemed either more or less important relative to the ES and ED they generate.
-Based on the criteria for CSA, the following practices were deemed the most climate-smart: enhanced soil fertility; carbon sequestration; cultivated crops for nutrition; carbon cycling, and reduced erosion.
+Table 17 provides a simple rating system based on farmers' perceptions of the on-farm practices for delivering CSA relevant to ES and which practices are most important in terms of climate resilience.
+The following practices were deemed the most climate-smart: enhanced soil fertility; carbon sequestration; cultivated crops for nutrition; carbon cycling, and reduced erosion.
 Despite having identified which farming practices are most 'climate-smart' in the context of this work, it is important to continue taking a systems approach when making management and policy decisions around land use given the dynamic relationship and interconnectedness of multiple ES.
 Bennett et al, (2009) warn that, "an overly narrow focus on maximising a limited set of ES could lead to unexpected trade-offs or to undesirable and sudden declines in other ES".

 While we set out initially to provide a benchmark for ES and ED in AF and MF systems within the AGROMIX project, we had to acknowledge that the farms within the project's network were mostly run as experimental farms and their assessment would not provide a valid benchmark for non-experimental working farms.
 By opening the survey instead to include farms outside the project network as well, we have achieved an overview of agricultural practices present on farms and considered by farmers to contribute to some extent to CSA.
-We hope to refer to these results while going forward with the project.
+We hope to refer to these results while going forward with the project as well as re-open the survey with the aim of getting more responses.